briancaffey/RedLM/ARTICLE.md

     persist_index()
 ```

 For the embedding models, I used the small BAAI General Embedding models (BGE) for English and Chinese.
-BAAI is the Beijing Academy of Artificial Intelligence, and I leared about this organization through some of the examples on the LlamaIndex site that use BAAI embeddings.
-There are multi-lingual embedding models (e.g. `BAAI/bge-m3`), but setting the embedding model on a per-document basis is possible and in some cases it might be preferrable to using a single embedding model for all documents.
+BAAI is the Beijing Academy of Artificial Intelligence, and I learned about this organization through some of the examples on the LlamaIndex site that use BAAI embeddings.
+There are multi-lingual embedding models (e.g. `BAAI/bge-m3`), but setting the embedding model on a per-document basis is possible and in some cases it might be preferable to using a single embedding model for all documents.

 ### Milvus Vector Database